Some Aspects of Virtual Black Holes: Introduction:-

-It is expected that space-time will have quantum fluctuations in it$[1]$.
-These fluctuations are expected to dominate as we measure the space-time at smaller and smaller lengths.
-Finally being one at Planck length $[2]$.
-Thus space-time get a foam like structure near Planck length.
-This is called space-time foam$[3]$.
-There have been two models proposed to study space-time foam till now.
-The first model proposed to study the space-time foam was called the wormhole picture$[4]$.
-In it we took space-time to be multiple connected.
-So we took the space-time manifold to have a large value of first Betti number $B_1$.
-We took $B_2 =0$ in this case $[5]$.
-However it was realized that this picture let to the wrong value of Q.C.D. $ \theta$-parameter $[6]$.
-Macroscopic wormholes also led to the wrong value of the black hole entropy $[5]$.
-So this picture was discarded and an alternative picture of space-time foam was proposed by S.W.
-Hawking, which was called the quantum bubble picture $[5]$.
-In it we take $B_1 = B_3 = 0$ and we also take a very large value of second Betti number $ B_2$.
-Thus the space-time manifold is simple connected in this case.
-Quantum bubble picture predicted the correct value of Q.C.D. $ \theta$-parameter.
-In this picture there is also an elegant way to describe black hole evaporation.
+It is expected that the quantum fluctuations of spacetime can cause the topology of spacetime to change at the Planck scale and thus giving it a foam like structure called the spacetime foam \cite{2, 3}.
+Spacetime form has largely been discussed via the formation of baby universes which render the spacetime multiple connected \cite{4, 4a, 4b}.
+So in this model the spacetime manifold has a large value of first Betti number $B_1$ and the second Betti number vanishes, $B_2 =0$.
+The problem with this model is that it predicts a wrong value of Q.C.D. $ \theta$-parameter \cite{6} and the cosmological constant \cite{6a, 6b}.

+However, there is an alternative model of spacetime foam which seems to predict a correct value of the Q.C.D. $\theta$-parameter \cite{5}.
+In this model the topology of spacetime changes by the formation of virtual black holes and thus the spacetime remains single connected \cite{5a, 5b}.
+So in this model the spacetime manifold has a large value of second Betti number $B_2$ and the first and third Betti numbers vanish, $B_1 = B_3 = 0$.
+In this picture there is also an elegant way to describe black hole evaporation without the appearance of a naked singularity.
 Macroscopic real black holes evaporate down to Planck size by radiating Hawking radiation.
 At this stage they are left with no energy or charge.
-Then they disappear in a sea of virtual black holes.
-Thus this picture seems to be a more realistic picture of space-time foam.\\ In this paper we will analyze some aspects of quantum bubble picture.
-We will start this paper by reviving the basic bubbles that are used in the construction of space-time foam.
+They then disappear in a sea of virtual black holes.
+As this picture seems to be a more realistic picture of spacetime foam, we will analyse certain aspects of it in this paper.